raj89er/API_shopping_list/api_creation_ with_flask.md

     - [GET] Single ingredient by ID
     - [POST] Add a new ingredient. ensure to include parameters for required fields.

+## Saving/Installing PIP Dependencies

+1. Save the dependencies to a `requirements.txt` file with command:
+    `pip freeze > requirements.txt`
+This will save all the dependencies to a file that can be used to install the dependencies in another environment.

+2. Dependencies can be installed in another environment with the command:
+    `pip install -r requirements.txt`

 ## Initial Database Setup

 1. Install Flask-SQLAlchemy and Flask-Migrate:
     `pip install flask-sqlalchemy flask-migrate`

 2. Set up a `config.py` file in the root directory.
 Add the following to contents:
     ```
     import os